 A revolutionary change in the minds of vast masses is a long and complex process.
-The more victories the world Socialist system achieves, the deeper the crisis of world capitalism and the sharper the class struggle, the more important becomes the role of Marxist-Leninist ideas in unifying and mobilising the masses to fight for Communism.
-The ideological fight for Communism. struggle is a most important element of the class struggle of the proletariat.
+The more victories the world socialist system achieves, the deeper the crisis of world capitalism and the sharper the class struggle, the more important becomes the role of Marxist-Leninist ideas in unifying and mobilising the masses to fight for communism.
+The ideological struggle is a most important element of the class struggle of the proletariat.

-Imperialist reaction mobilises every possible means to exert ideological influence on the masses as it attempts to denigrate Communism and its noble ideas and to defend capitalism.
-The chief ideological and political weapon of imperialism is anti-Communism, which consists mainly in slandering the Socialist system and distorting the policy and objectives of the Communist Parties and Marxist-Leninist theory.
-Under cover of anti-Communism, imperialist reaction persecutes and hounds all that is progressive and revolutionary; it seeks to split the ranks of the working people and to paralyse the proletarians' will to fight.
-Rallied to this black banner today are all the enemies of social progress; the finance oligarchy and the military, the fascists and reactionary clericals, the colonialists and landlords and all the ideological and political vehicles of imperialist reaction.
-Anti-Communism is a reflection of the extreme decadence of bourgeois ideology.
+Imperialist reaction mobilises every possible means to exert ideological influence on the masses as it attempts to denigrate communism and its noble ideas and to defend capitalism.
+The chief ideological and political weapon of imperialism is anti-communism, which consists mainly in slandering the socialist system and distorting the policy and objectives of the Communist parties and Marxist-Leninist theory.
+Under the false slogans of anti-communism, imperialist reaction persecutes and hounds all that is progressive and revolutionary; it seeks to split the ranks of the working people and to paralyse the proletarians' will to fight.
+Rallied to this black banner today are all the enemies of social progress: the finance oligarchy and the military, the fascists and reactionary clericals, the colonialists and landlords and all the ideological and political supporters of imperialist reaction.
+Anti-communism is a reflection of the extreme decadence of bourgeois ideology.

 The defenders of the bourgeois system, seeking to keep the masses in spiritual bondage, invent new "theories" designed to mask the exploiting character of the bourgeois system and to embellish capitalism.
-They assert that modern capitalism has changed its nature, that it has become "people's capitalism" in which property is "diffused" and capital becomes "democratic" that alcost and capital becomes democratic," that classes and class contradictions are disappearing, that "incomes are being equalised" and economic crises eliminated.
+They assert that modern capitalism has changed its nature, that it has become "people's capitalism" in which property is "diffused" and capital becomes "democratic", that classes and class contradictions are disappearing, that "incomes are being equalised" and economic crises eliminated.
 In reality, however, the development of modern capitalism confirms the accuracy of the Marxist-Leninist theory of the growing contradictions and antagonisms in capitalist society and of the aggravation of the class struggle within it.

-The advocates of the bourgeois State call it "welfare State."
-They propagate the illusion that the capitalist State opposes monopolies and can achieve social harmony and universal well-being.
-But the masses see from their own experience that the bourgeois State is an obe-dient tool of the monopolies and that the vaunted "welfare" is welfare for the magnates of finance capital, and suffering and torture for hundreds of millions of working men.
+The advocates of the bourgeois state call it a "welfare state".
+They propagate the illusion that the capitalist state opposes monopolies and can achieve social harmony and universal well-being.
+But the masses see from their own experience that the bourgeois state is an obedient tool of the monopolies and that the vaunted "welfare" is welfare for the magnates of finance capital, and suffering and torture for hundreds of millions of working men.

-The "theoreticians" of anti-Communism describe modern imperialism as the "free world."
+The "theoreticians" of anti-communism describe the imperialist countries as the "free world".
 In reality the "free world" is a world of exploitation and lack of rights, a world where human dignity and national honour are trampled underfoot, a world of obscurantism and political reaction, of rabid militarism and bloody reprisals against the working people.

-Monopoly capital is reviving fascist ideology the ideology of extreme chauvinism and racialism.
-Fascism in power is an overt terrorist dictatorship of the most reactionary, most chauvinist and most imperialist elements of finance capital.
-Fascism begins everywhere and always with vicious anti-Communism to isolate and rout the parties of the working class, to split the forces of the proletariat and defeat them piecemeal, and then to do away with all the other democratic parties and organisations and turn the people into the blind tool of the policy of the capitalist monopolies.
-Fascism strikes first of all at the Communist Parties since they are the most consistent, staunch and incorruptible defenders of the interests of the working class and all working people.
+Monopoly capital engenders fascist ideology-the ideology of extreme chauvinism and racism.
+Fascism in power is an overt terroristic dictatorship of the most reactionary, most chauvinistic and most imperialist elements of finance capital.
+Fascism begins everywhere and always with vicious anti-communism to isolate and rout the parties of the working class, to split the forces of the proletariat and defeat them piecemeal, and then to do away with all the other democratic parties and organisations and turn the people into the blind tool of the policy of the capitalist monopolies.
+Fascism strikes first of all at the Communist parties since they are the most consistent, staunch and incorruptible defenders of the interests of the working class and all working people.